iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___3.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> Do not download this app, this is another step Justin Trudeau and his communist government are taking to create a policed state.
+What the government is doing is quite draconian.
+I would not trust the government with so much power, because at some point it will be abused!<br> :date: __2020-05-23 13:04:17__

 > Haven't used yet i hope it is more truthful than the canadian health minister who said masks were not needed because covid wasn't very contagious when documents prove she knew she was lying.
 There is an app with 2 million users posting their symptoms but can only get what our government wants us to think.<br> :date: __2020-05-16 05:43:47__

 > Plandemic Cov.id nine teen is a hoax<br> :date: __2020-05-13 15:47:51__